How to Make a Difference

 Get Involved with Families Fighting Flu

-- If you are not yet a member, but would like to join FFF, submit your contact information here.
+- If you are not yet an advocate, but would like to get involved in FFF, submit your contact information here.
 Together we can educate communities about the seriousness of influenza and the importance of annual flu vaccinations – and save lives!

 - As a 501(c)(3) nonprofit organization, FFF relies on donations from organizations and people like you who support our mission and share our goals.
 Fundraising is a great way to honor those children and families personally affected by the flu.